walter1092/Ma2011_Finalized_Repository/README.md

 ## Contact

-If you need access to any of the excluded large files or have any questions, please contact [your contact information or how to reach you].
+If you need assistance or have any questions, please contact Walter on Telegram at @GoldenHale